sixhours-team/memcached-spring-boot/README.md

 # Memcached Spring Boot Auto-configuration

 Library that provides support for auto-configuration of Memcached cache in a Spring Boot application.
-The auto-configuration will be triggered if the `spymemcached` client is found on application the classpath.
+The auto-configuration will be triggered if the `spymemcached` client is found on the classpath.

 ## Installation